runekaagaard/php-chano/docs/functions.rst

 urlencode()
 +++++++++++

-Escapes a value for use in a URL.
+Escapes a value for use in an URL.

 For example::